grzsko/Alignstein/README.md

 3. Install Alignstein into your environment: `python setup.py develop`.

 ### Installation instructions for Windows users
 Alignstein is primarly designed for Linux or macOS.
-For using Alignstein on Windows (or do not want to hussle with installation), the easiest way is to pull a [grzsko/alignstein](https://hub.docker.com/r/grzsko/alignstein) Docker image or build it on your own from a [Dockerfile](docker/Dockerfile).
+For using Alignstein on Windows (or if you do not want to hussle with installation), the easiest way is to pull a [grzsko/alignstein](https://hub.docker.com/r/grzsko/alignstein) Docker image or build it on your own from a [Dockerfile](docker/Dockerfile).

 ## Usage
 Alignstein package can be used as a Python3 library and its usage is described in the Jupyter notebook with tutorial under `tutorials` directory.